Alzheimer’s Disease — A Brief History & Description

 Alois Alzheimer and Auguste Deter

-In November of 1901, Karl Deter brought his wife, Auguste, to the Städtische Heilanstalt für Irre und Epileptische (City Hospital for the Mentally Ill and Epileptics) in Frankfurt, Germany.
+The brain disease that has come to be known as Alzheimer’s disease was first described in November of 1901.
+The chain of events began when Karl Deter brought his wife, Auguste, to the Städtische Heilanstalt für Irre und Epileptische (City Hospital for the Mentally Ill and Epileptics) in Frankfurt, Germany.

-Upon her admission, she was interviewed by the director of the hospital, a young doctor named Aloysius Alzheimer.
+Upon her admission, she was interviewed by a resident at the hospital, a young doctor named Aloysius Alzheimer.
 He had joined the staff at the hospital thirteen years earlier and was pursuing his interests in psychiatry and neuropathology.
 Auguste Deter had problems with memory and with reading and writing, and she showed signs of disorientation.
 She was diagnosed with presenile dementia.

 In that initial interview, Dr. Alzheimer asked questions very similar to those that would be asked by a doctor today who was screening for the disease that was named for him.
 The patient file for A. Deter survives today.
 In it, a note written by the doctor on November 26, 1901 includes this paragraph: